June 9-12, 2019 // Yale University, New Haven, Connecticut

 It’s time that storytellers had a gathering that respected the new reality, by disrespecting the old boundaries.

-THREAD at Yale, which is taking place June 11 - 14, 2017, is a gathering of professional journalists and storytellers that does not care whether you work in print, video, audio, photography, or some form we haven’t even thought of yet.
+THREAD at Yale is a gathering of non-fiction storytellers that does not care whether you work in print, video, audio, photography, or some form we haven’t even thought of yet.

 At this program, a small group of storytellers will gather for three days and nights to learn from masters in the field.
 And from each other.
 It’s not a conference, and it’s not a workshop.